-Parunthu - Movie Synopsis
+Parunthu - Malayalam Movie

 The hype around two superstar movies with similar plots suddenly fell flat with 'Parunthu', ending up as one that seldom keeps us engaging.
 Largely inspired from the likes of 'Devaasuram', in drawing the negative caricatures of protagonists, the movie just places another central character, this time a cruel money lender, in the already set frame of transition and turning a new leaf in the life of the lead baddie.

 'Parunthu' has Mammootty as 'Parunthu' Purushothaman, a blade mafia chief having a particular penchant for hot cash, operating in Kozhikode city.
 He is like the ravenous hawk who pounce upon his preys, who are in demand of money and tearing them apart with his sharp eye with little care for any human emotions.
 He don't believe in any form of relationships as his mother had abandoned him at a young age, leaving him to grow up as the right arm of a money lender, Kunjikka.

 Purushu's curious forms of entertainments includes watching football matches on television, and practicing yoga and exercises other than eating 'Nadan' Chicken fry and creating havoc's in families, trying to milk in his capital and its crude interests.